-the student has satisfactor The program verifies that the student has satisfactorily completed all pre- Student Name e: Student I.D.# examination requirements: Last Fi rst GPA: Phone: E-mail: Of Study (POST) Code: (minimum of 3.0) Major: School: it enter your zip code) Units: ittee Members nted names Rank: Ex: Professor, Associate Professor, etc. Appointment Type Tenured/Tenure track/ RTPC; Outside/external Home Dept. Sig nature Date 4 120 - 4 - 12 Chair 2 2 2 2 2 8 8 S 5 -6-9-9-9-9- 9 - - - 3 .
+Student Name: The original form is to be kept by the program and a signed copy provided Student I D # The program verifies that the student has satisfactorily completed all pre- examination requirements: Phone: Major: E-mail: School: First Program Of Study (POST) Code: (do not enter your zip code) GPA:(minimum of 3.0) Units:(minimum of 24 units in residence) Committee Members Printed names Rank: Ex: Professor, Associate Professor, etc. Appointment Type Tenured/ Tenure track/ RTPC; Outside/external Home Dept. Sig nature Date Chair 5 0000000 1 5 10 60 60 60 700 - 2 - 2 - 2

-Diagra commission the continu below for all approintments and shape one of community or Down of Outendo Manufacula Calcad ante naminad if annticable rieuse complete the section below tor au appointments ana changes of communees.
-Dean of Outstac Member's School only required if applicable
+Please complete the section below for all appointments and changes of committees.
+Dean of Outside Member's School only required if applicable